 - Completion of online assignments by June 24, 2021

 - Participation in group discussions

 Course materials (articles, videos, and didactic lectures) will be available via Lander University’s Blackboard system beginning May 18.
 Access to

 Blackboard and registration for workshop dates will be available after completing course registration.

 Registrations are invited from instructors at the high school and undergraduate levels.
 The level of instruction assumes the applicants have some biology

-The course fee of $250 covers text, workshop materials, and lunch at the workshop.
-A non-refundable deposit of $50 is required at the time of registration
+The course fee of $250 covers graduate credit hours, course text, all lab materials, and lunch during the workshop.
+A non-refundable $50 deposit is